An Encounter with Christ

 Shortly after moving to Maui, I had a heart-to-heart with Ram Dass.
 I told him my life story, and explained to him my lila with Neem Karoli Baba and Christ.
 He listened intently, and then I asked, “So… is Neem Karoli Baba and Christ… just two different forms of the same…”

-“Yes,” he responded.
-Then he told me the story of when Maharajji instructed him to meditate like Christ.
+“Yes,” he interjected.
+He told me the story of when Maharajji instructed him to meditate like Christ.
 Ram Dass asked him how Christ meditated, and Maharajji said, “He was lost in a sea of love.”

 Maybe twenty minutes or so had passed before Ram Dass spoke the next words.
 They were very slow and deliberate.